perymimon/pice-of-code/README.md

 # pice-of-code
-collection of nice snipert i collect from all over the world
+collection of nice snippet I collect and write from all over the world

 * promise allStelled
 * promise any
 * server-sent-event

+## objects
+    objectGet
+    flatObject